-I know when I’m over my head, so I turned to DIYStompboxes to see if someone there could help.
+We know when we’re in over our heads, so we turned to DIYStompboxes to see if someone there could offer some perspective.
 Here’s an explanation from Rob Strand:

 The way it works is when the output rises on the positive swing it lifts the emitter of the PNP transistor.
 When the output reaches 0.6V above the voltage set on the base a collector current flows into pin 5.

 One thing this method does is clip the opamp *without* the opamp’s output stage saturating against the positive supply rail.
 That probably leads to much cleaner clipping.